andrewsingh/andrewsingh.github.io/content/posts/text-not-tracks.md

 Our text-based music similarity search achieves a 72% standard win rate and 64.5% confidence-weighted win rate against CLaMP 3 on the music retrieval task, with a 30.5% and 13.9% tie rate respectively.
 This means that in the standard voting framework, our method is expected to win against CLaMP 3 50% of the time, lose 19% of the time, and tie 31% of the time.
 While in the confidence-weighted framework, our method is expected to win 55% of the time, lose 31% of the time, and tie 14% of the time.

-Note that this is a preliminary study due to limitations of library size and number of raters.
-Future experiments will increase the size and diversity of the library and evaluation set, as well as include ablations of our text-based method to evaluate the effect of specific design decisions such as descriptor-based profiles and prominence-weighted artist genres.
+Note that this is a preliminary study due to the small eval set size and number of raters.
+Future experiments will increase the size and diversity of the evaluation set, as well as have raters write their own queries in addition to judging the results in order to eliminate any potential query creation bias that may be present in the eval set.

 # Song Search Arena

-To facilitate rigorous evaluation of music retrieval systems, we developed and open-sourced **Song Search Arena**, a lightweight web application for conducting blinded, pairwise preference evaluations.
+To facilitate rigorous evaluation of music retrieval systems, we develop and open-source **Song Search Arena**, a lightweight web application for conducting blinded, pairwise preference evaluations.
 The tool is **model-agnostic** and can be used to compare any music retrieval systems, whether they're based on embeddings, symbolic features, hybrid approaches, or collaborative filtering.
 ### How It Works
 Song Search Arena takes two simple inputs following standardized schemas: